The Different Ways To Pay For College: My Surprising Blind Spot

 If a parent has positive cash flow from their day job while their kid is in college, why not use some of the savings for college expenses?
 No brainer, right?

-It's been 11 years since I had a day job.
+The reason why I never thought about paying for college while working is that I never thought about working when my kids finally attend college.
+It's been 12.5 years since I had a day job.
 Heck, I'm not even motivated to work now!
-After three years of the pandemic, I'm back in early retirement mode.
+Three years after the pandemic, I went back in early retirement mode.
 So why on Earth would I want to be working 12-15 years from now?
 I won't.

 As an older parent who has enough money to feel comfortable, the thought of still having to work to pay for college expenses near traditional retirement age never occurred to me.
 Working until the kids graduate college is a great goal.
 But I already gave all I could and wanted to give at a job in my 20s and 30s.